 Can I stay in the Philippines for a month?

 It depends on your nationality.
 That said, most people can stay in the Philippines without a visa for 30 days.
-If you wanted to remain longer, you can apply for a visa at a Philippine consulate or embassy before traveling or extend your stay here online, at the airport, or by going to an immigration office.
+If you want to remain longer, you can apply for a visa at a Philippine consulate or embassy before traveling or extend your stay here online, at the airport, or by going to an immigration office.
 You can stay in the Philippines without leaving for up to 3 years.

 You’ll find many more routes on our Philippines travel itineraries page.